finarly/Notes/In_progress/Exam prep.md

         ...
 ```

 They are not resources in and of themselves, and instead they are child properties of another resource type.
-They can define sub-properties that aresimilar to properties defined at the resource level:
+They can define sub-properties that are similar to properties defined at the resource level:
 - tags
 - meta
 - tests